 Any complaint or request must be submitted to the Technical Secretariat of the Commission in writing, addressed to the President of the Commission and accompanied by the form provided by the Technical Secretariat.
-On this form should be included the background and evidence showing that there is:
+This form should include the background and evidence showing that there is:

 - a distortion of prices (in case of dumping and subsidies) and how it causes significant damage to the domestic industry affected; and

 - an increase of imports (in case of safeguards) and how it causes or threatens to cause damage to the similar or directly competitive domestic production.

 The Commission reviews the evidence and determines whether there is sufficient merit to initiate an investigation.

 If declared admissible, the resolution is published in abstract in the Official Gazette.
 If declared inadmissible, the decision is notified by registered letter to the complainant.
 Initiation of the investigation starts when the resolution is published in the Official Gazette.

 Investigations of dumping and subsidies must be concluded within one year, and in any event within 18 months, except in exceptional circumstances.

 For investigations of safeguard, the Commission must decide within 90 days.

 Once decided, the initiation of an investigation should be notified:

 - to the government of the country involved; and